Last Updated on September 23, 2022 by lindseymahoney

 Guest Bathroom Before

 I wanted all of our bathroom renovations to feel cohesive so I kept the materials pretty similar.
-This also helped with cost since we could use leftover materials in the other rooms.
+This also helped with cost since we could use leftover materials from the master bathroom renovation.
 I used the same hexagon floor tile as we did in the master bathroom.
 We also used the same paint color, Silver Crest, by Benjamin Moore.

-Even though this room is small, we still ran into some issues.
-The biggest lesson that I learned is to measure, re-measure, and then measure again!!
+The biggest lesson we learned from this renovation is to measure, re-measure, and then measure again!!
 When the framing went up, we had to give the contractor the placement of the medicine cabinet.
 We also had to tell the electrician where the lighting would go prior to the drywall going up.

 Second, our medicine cabinet was smaller than the hole the contractors left for the cabinet.
 Chris had to add supports, install the medicine cabinet, patch the wall and repaint again!